sjsiri/FitNSS/design-document.md

 * Accepts `PUT` requests to `/workoutPlan/:workoutPlanId`
 * Accepts data to update a workout plan including an updated workoutDayName, numberOfSets, numberOfReps, numberOfWeights.
-Returns the updated information.
+Returns the updated information.*
+  ("workDayName": "Mon", "numberOfSets": 3, "numberOfReps" 10, "numberOfWeights": 135)
 * If the workoutPlanId or name is not found, will throw a
   `WorkoutPlanNotFoundException`